 Not soon after starting the day there was the ducklet.
 And one evening, only a few trees near Neumann's Gößweinstein basilica still looked the way they did last month and the month before that.
 Most trees had grown gleaming leaves with which they seemed lit as the sun itself.

 The last Frankenday it rained.
-We made it to steep forests near Burgaillenreuth, slept in a cave, and eventually went to a thermal spring where we saw the early evening storm stampede up to us, while we left the dirt of the last days in a cloud of dust behind us.
+We made it to steep forests near Burgaillenreuth, slept in a cave and eventually went to an outdoor thermal spring from which we saw the early evening storm stampede up to us, while we left the dirt of the last days in a cloud of dust behind.

 The roadtrip continued..

 It was one day untill I had to finally commit to the new job, for which I undertook several missions and elaborate preparations earlier this year.
 Walking over a structure aside a field of a city renewal project, as I turned down my eyes from the bright morning light, I received a telephone call and took up.
 Out of the blue I got another job offer of which I hadn't heared since years.
 This job left me no doubt.
 I said yes.